Urhobo people: Location

 Urhobos also have large settlements in Ore, Owo and Okitipupa in Ondo State, Ajegunle and other places in Lagos State, Oro in Kwara State, as well as other clusters across Nigeria.

 Culture

 Okpako Orere

 Based on gerontocracy, the Urhobos are governed by the eldest man in each Urhobo community locally known as the "Okpako Orere".

 The Okpako Orere is the eldest surviving male in each Urhobo community, who is also considered as the indigenous political head of the community.

 He is called Okpako Ewo by Isoko-speaking clans, and he is also referred to as Okaroro by Urhobo-speaking clans.

-His position is succeeded to on the basis of gerontocracy when he dies, and the next most senior elder of the community takes his office.